SomthingInteresting/dts-developer-challenge/README.md

     - This connects to the `db` service using the `DATABASE_URL` from `backend/.env`.
     - The test database session creates and drops tables for each test function to ensure isolation.

+## Design & Implementation Notes

+During development, some decisions were made to enhance the application while aiming to adhere to the core requirements and good development practices:

+- **Status Filtering:** The assessment required displaying tasks in a user-friendly interface.
+To meet this and align with the DDaT capability framework's skill of "User focus", status filtering (All, Pending, In Progress, Completed) was implemented.
+While the specific requirement didn't list filtering explicitly, it's considered a fundamental user need for managing tasks efficiently in any real-world scenario.
+The implementation uses clickable `Tag` components for simplicity, acknowledging that standard GDS filter patterns often use radios or checkboxes.

 ## Manual Setup (Not Recommended)

 Running the services manually outside of Docker Compose is possible but requires separate setup for Python/Node environments, manual database creation, and careful configuration of environment variables (e.g., ensuring `DATABASE_URL` points to `localhost:5432` for the backend).
 Refer to the individual `backend/README.md` and `frontend/README.md` before the Dockerization steps were added for potential guidance, but the Docker Compose method is strongly recommended for consistency.